 Ron worked in manufacturing for 20 years but over that time he and his brother Ed continued to help his father in the family funeral home and in 1984 they acquired the business although they continued their day jobs.
 In manufacturing Ron became very active in the union and eventually served as president of the local, adding to his resume of helping people.
 In 2008 Ron retired from his manufacturing job and now devotes his work time completely to the funeral home.

-Ron and his wife Mary life in Shorewood, Wisconsin where they have raised their three daughters.
+Ron and his wife Mary lived in Shorewood, Wisconsin where they raised their three daughters.
+They currently live in Milwaukee.
 He cherishes his time with family and friends and enjoys traveling, finding new restaurants and going to the theatre.
 When there is time he also likes to hike especially in our nations’ national parks.
 These activities give him balance in his life and keep him energized to serve the client families at Suminski Family funeral home.

 Pat SuminskiOwner & Office Administrator